Women's Participation in Open Source Software: A Survey of the Literature: Results

-\textsc{Tenure.} Most (77.2\%) of the 199 women who answered Vasilescu et al.'s~\cite{PS1} questionnaire contribute to open source projects for fewer than five years.
-Authors found that women have on average six years of experience in IT/programming, a significantly lower tenure than men with nine years of experience;
+\textsc{Tenure.} Most (77.2\%) of the 199 women who answered Vasilescu et al.'s~\cite{PS1} questionnaire contributed to OSS projects for fewer than five years.
+Authors found that women have on average six years of experience in IT/programming, a significantly lower tenure than men with nine years of experience.

-\MyBox{The majority of women contribute to OSS projects for $<5$ years, devote $<5$ hours per week to OSS, are from multiple continents, are at least undergraduate students, with age ranging between 20-37 years, concentrate their work in a small number of repositories, projects, and organizations, and are mostly unmarried and with no children.}
+\MyBox{Women are underrepresented in central OSS roles, although they are better represented earlier in the joining process (e.g. in mentoring programs).
+Women's participation has increased in recent times, but those who contribute reported having a few hours per week to devote to OSS.
+Several studies found women's participation ranges from 4.3\% to 14.2\%.}